Goldglv/John-Madden-Football-Roster-Editor/README.txt

 Again, the column headers in your spreadsheet MUST MATCH EXACTLY with what's above.

-Also, for positions (which as of 12/22 are exactly what I'm looking for in my editor) YOU MUST MAKE SURE THEY MATCH EXACTLY below (PR/KR are not included in the spreadsheets so you can either update them manually within the editor or add them to your spreadsheet after you've downloaded them.):
+Also, for positions (which as of 12/22 are exactly what I'm looking for in my editor) YOU MUST MAKE SURE THEY MATCH EXACTLY below (PR/KR are not included in the spreadsheets so you can either update them manually within the editor or add them to your spreadsheet after you've downloaded them):

 C/CB/DT/FB/FS/HB/K/KR/LE/LG/LOLB/LT/MLB/P/PR/QB/RE/RG/ROLB/RT/SS/TE/WR